Advancing science.

 ✓ Verified

-MITICA is the first integrated framework ensuring consistency across all GHG reporting elements of the Paris Agreement — a scientifically novel approach with no prior equivalent, formally documented in the peer-reviewed publication.
+We design integrated approaches to GHG reporting under the Paris Agreement that ensure consistency across inventories, projections, mitigation policies and NDC tracking: a scientifically novel angle with no prior equivalent, formally documented in peer-reviewed publications.

 Qualified research and innovation team